imliuyzh/lfs101x-notes/chapter7.md

 ## `locate`

-The locate utility program performs a search while taking advantage of a previously constructed database of files and directories on your system, matching all entries that contain a specified character string.
-This can sometimes result in a very long list.
+The `locate` utility program performs a search while taking advantage of a previously constructed database of files and directories on your system, matching all entries that contain a specified character string.

-To get a shorter (and possibly more relevant) list, we can use the grep program as a filter. grep will print only the lines that contain one or more specified strings, as in:
+To get a shorter (and possibly more relevant) list, we can use the `grep` program as a filter. `grep` will print only the lines that contain one or more specified strings, as in:

 ```
 $ locate zip | grep bin